aws-samples/aws-cdk-examples/java/application-load-balancer/README.md

-# CDK Java Example
+# CDK Java Example - Application Load Balancer

 This is an example of a CDK program written in Java.

 It is a Maven-based project, so you can open this directory with any Maven-compatible Java IDE, and you should be able to build and run tests from your IDE.

 It demonstrates a CDK app with an Application Load Balancer stack which has a listener configured with targets.
-The Targets are pointed to an Auto Scaling Group of T2 Micro Amazon Linux based Instances.
+The Targets are point to an Auto Scaling Group of T2 Micro Amazon Linux based Instances.
 The stack is called (`LoadBalancerStack`).

 ## Building